-Between Enterprise substation and the planned OCS010 generating facility there are two line reclosers: 4W13 and 4W40.
-The minimum daytime load on circuit 4W8 out of Enterprise substation as well as beyond the line reclosers is below the maximum potential power output of the proposed OCS010 generating facility.
-For this reason the imbalance condition of the load and generation that the generating facility could be isolated with following the opening of any of these fault interrupting devices cannot be relied upon to cause the high speed disconnection of the generating facility for faults on the distribution system.
-A transfer trip circuit will need to be installed between the two line reclosers, Enterprise substation and the OCS010 generating facility.
-Since most faults on overhead lines are temporary and the circuit can be restored as soon as all the sources of power to the fault have been disconnected, circuit breaker 4W8 and line reclosers 4W13 and 4W40 are all equipped with automatic reclosing.
-When any of the three fault interrupters open, a transfer trip signal will be sent to the circuit recloser at the generating facility.
-An optical fiber cable will need to be installed between Enterprise substation and the circuit recloser at the generating facility.
-The optical fiber will be looped into the controllers of the two line reclosers.
-The transfer trip signals will be sent over the optical fiber cable.
+The OCS006 generation facility will need to disconnect from the network in a high speed manner for faults on the 12.5 kV line on circuit 5W26 out of Enterprise Substation.
+The minimum daytime load on circuit 5W26 is below the maximum potential power output of the proposed OCS006 generating facility.
+For this reason the imbalance condition of the load and generation cannot be relied upon to cause the high speed disconnection of the generating facilities for faults on the distribution system.
+A transfer trip circuit will need to be installed between Enterprise Substation to the OCS006 generation facility.
+Since most faults on overhead lines are temporary and the circuit can be restored as soon as all the sources of power to the fault have been disconnected, the breaker 5W26 at Enterprise substation is equipped with automatic reclosing.
+When breaker 5W26 opens the transfer trip signal will be sent to the circuit recloser at the generation facility.
+An optical fiber cable will need to be installed between Enterprise Substation and the circuit recloser.
+The transfer trip signal will be sent over the optical fiber cable.

-To insure that the automatic reclosing of circuit breaker 4W8 or line recloser 4W13 or 4W40 does not take place before the Applicant's generating facility disconnects, a dead line checking control circuit will be installed at all three locations.
+To ensure that the automatic reclosing of breaker 5W26 does not take place before the generating facility disconnects, a dead line checking control circuit will be installed.
 The dead line checking control circuit will delay the reclosing until the line is no longer energized to insure that no damage is done to any of the existing customers' equipment.
-Circuit breaker 4W8 is already equipped with these type of controls.
-Line reclosers 4W13 and 4W40 are equipped with controls that can be modified to accomplish these functions.
-Sets of voltage transformers ("VTs") will be added to the existing recloser installations.
-To accommodate both the transfer trip and the dead line checking a new relay will be installed at Enterprise substation.
+The enabling of this type of control will require the addition of a voltage instrument transformer on the line side of breaker 5W26.
+To accommodate both the transfer trip and the dead line checking, a new relay will be installed at Enterprise Substation as part of the OCS006 Generation Interconnection project.